APX Group × Armilla Tech Ltd.

 TermIndicative Position

-ExpensesAny single third-party expense above USD 5,000 requires prior written approval from Armilla Tech Ltd.
+ExpensesAny single third-party expense above USD 5,000 requires prior written approval from the Company.
+Reasonable documented business expenses are reimbursable under the definitive agreement.

-ExclusivityAPX holds exclusive engagement rights for capital raising during the term, subject to carve-outs for pre-existing relationships disclosed by the Company.
+ExclusivityAPX holds exclusive engagement rights for capital raising during the Base Term, subject to carve-outs for pre-existing investor relationships disclosed by the Company in writing prior to the Effective Date.

-Intellectual PropertyThe Company owns work product and deliverables upon full payment of applicable fees; APX retains ownership of its pre-existing frameworks, methodologies, tools, and know-how.
+Intellectual PropertyThe Company owns work product and deliverables on full payment of applicable fees.
+APX retains ownership of its pre-existing frameworks, methodologies, tools, and know-how.

-ConfidentialityMutual confidentiality obligations apply to both parties and survive termination under definitive agreement terms.
+ConfidentialityMutual confidentiality obligations apply to both parties and survive termination under the definitive agreement.

-TerminationEither party may terminate for material breach subject to a 15-business-day written cure period; accrued obligations and success-fee tail provisions survive.
+TerminationEither party may terminate for material breach subject to a fifteen (15) business-day written cure period.
+Accrued obligations and success-fee tail provisions survive.

 10. Conditions and Key Terms